gormley01/project2-plugin/README.md

 - To practice organizing teams and team roles during a long-term software engineering project.

-- To experience project engineering process by creating a new tool, a plugin for SheetShuttle, based on client requirements.
+- To experience a full project engineering process by creating a new tool, a plugin for SheetShuttle, based on client requirements.

 - To further practice scrum agile methodology in the long-term software engineer project.